Compile-time null safety for Groovy™

 -

 @NullCheck.
-Catch violations at compile time while keeping the runtime guard as a safety net.
+Catch violations at compile time and keep the generated runtime guard as a safety net.

 The full picture

 The examples above cover the most common scenarios.
-The complete
+NullChecker

-proposal also includes detection of nullable method return value
+also detects nullable method return value dereferences, @Nullable

-through variables, nullable propagation in ternary and elvis
+propagation in ternary and elvis expressions, and JSpecify’s

 For complementary null-related checks — such as detecting broken